 What happens if I can’t prove a tenant gave authorization to pull credit?

 Every time a credit report is pulled on a person, it can affect that individual’s credit score overall.
 Therefore consumers are advised to be selective about authorizing credit checks, as too many can negatively impact their credit score.
-If someone can prove that a credit check was unauthorized, they have the opportunity to sue the offender as violation of the Fair Credit Reporting Act.
+If someone can prove that a credit check was unauthorized, they have the opportunity to sue the offender for violation of the Fair Credit Reporting Act.

 What happens if I get accused of running an unauthorized credit check?